 - Shift out of reactivity into receptivity and

 - Activate openness to not just to feel better but to act better

 3. How does ExQ work?

 Rooted in more than 20 years of cognitive neuroscience and Executive Function training expertise, ExQ for Home is a cloud-based, patented, 10-week-long curriculum designed to enhance the brain’s Executive Function through personalized game-based training that focuses on teaching students to learn HOW to learn.

 The ExQ for Home program will provide a research-informed curriculum, an individualized Executive Function assessment and learning profile, frequent learner feedback, and learning from error analysis through personalized coaching based on each student’s own individual strengths and weaknesses.

 Based on students’ ExQ learning profile, they receive a weekly to-do list recommendation that includes:

-- Executive Function games specific to one of the seven areas identified by ExQ.
+- Executive Function games specific to one of the nine areas identified by ExQ.

 - Working with a virtual coach to learn from mistakes through error analysis to help formulate strategies for positive work habits.